-The Torrey C. Brown Rail Trail, formerly known as the Northern Central Railroad Trail, was completed in 1984 and is one of the best hiking and biking trails in the Mid-Atlantic region.
-It allows for more than 20 miles of flat travel on the crushed-stone surface, punctuated by a number of access points and an abundance of trees that provide refreshing shade on hot summer days.
+The Torrey C. Brown Rail Trail is one of the best hiking and biking trails in the Mid-Atlantic region.
+It allows for nearly 20 miles of flat travel on the crushed-stone surface, punctuated by a number of access points and an abundance of trees that provide refreshing shade on hot summer days.

 The trail is used by an eclectic mix of horseback riders, joggers, walkers, hikers, bikers and people of all ages.
 On the weekends, the trail is heavily used by local residents and travelers from the Baltimore area, so parking may be a challenge.
 For those seeking an escape from the urban areas of the region, this trail is a wooded oasis—an escape from the every day stresses of nearby city life.

 The southernmost trailhead and parking area is located just off York Road/State Route 45 in Cockeysville.
 A larger and more popular parking lot is located just a half-mile farther north along Paper Mill Road.
 There are numerous other access points and parking areas along the entire route; refer to the map for more details.